 Inland waters considerations

 Whilst it is for the national administration to mandate the training and certification requirements for VTS personnel in inland waters, there is a clear benefit in drawing on the international standards set by IALA for training and certification, which includes guidance on the management and accreditation of training establishments.
-The use of IALA modules may enable personnel from VTSs in inland waters to transition more easily to other VTS centres as part of their career progression.
-The closer a VTS in inland waters is aligned to the international standard, the greater the potential for all training to be conducted to the same model course standard, thus achieving economies of scale.
+The use of IALA modules may serve as the basis for training and certification of VTS operators in inland waters and enable them to transition more easily to other VTS centres as part of their career progression.
+The closer a VTS in inland waters is aligned to the international standard, the greater the potential for all training to be conducted to the same model course standard, thus achieving equivalent levels of safety, economies of scale and international/worldwide recognition of certification.

+Factors such as the characteristics of inland waters and crew differences should be considered in training and evaluation.
+Training on local rules and communication skills with crew may need to be strengthened.

 ACCREDITATION, COMPETENCY, CERTIFICATION & REVALIDATION